Mountain Rest, South Carolina

-Mountain Rest is an unincorporated community near the Chattooga River in northwestern Oconee County, South Carolina.
+Mountain Rest or Mountain Rest Division is an unincorporated community near the Chattooga River in northwestern Oconee County, South Carolina.
 The community is on South Carolina Highway 28 adjacent to a lake on Taylor Creek.
 The ZIP Code for Mountain Rest is 29664.

 The Oconee State Park Historic District and Russell House are listed on the National Register of Historic Places.